manav014/Book_Area/readme.md

-    Replace your_email@gmail.com with the email you want to send the mail from Replace your_password with the password of the respective email
+    Replace your_email@gmail.com with the email you want to send the mail from Replace your_password with the password of the respective email Enable less Secure app access in the gmail account settings of the email you want to send the mail from.

 Now the project is all set to run enjoy!!!!!!!!!!!